textpattern/textpattern.github.io/faqs/textpattern-basic-tutorial.md

 # Textpattern basic tutorial TODO

 Textpattern CMS is a powerful content management system, with many ways of handling and displaying dynamic content.
-This can seem quite daunting upon first experience, but by following this tutorial you will gain an insight into the way Textpattern is modelled, and can hopefully start to plan out your own CMS-driven website.
+This can seem quite daunting upon first experience, but by following this tutorial you will gain an insight into the way Textpattern is modelled, and can then start to plan out your own CMS-driven website.

 The approach outlined below starts from a blank slate and adds pieces one at a time.
 It's not the right approach for everyone, but assuming you want to try this method, read on.